Flank/flank-dashboard/docs/12_state_management_investigation.md

 #### Maintainability

+<a id="s-m-redux"></a>
-Separation of the business logic and the UI, predictable changes, centralized Store, unidirectional data flow make apps, based on Redux, highly maintainable.
+Separation of the business logic and the UI, predictable changes, centralized Store, unidirectional data flow make apps, based on Redux, highly maintainable and scalable.

-Also, having actions, middlewares, reducers help us to easy scale and add new functionality to the app.
+The only way to trigger mutation of the application `state` is an `action`, so every feature, that needs to do some state changes must `dispatch` an `action`. `Middleware` that gives us an ability to do an async job, makes easy to maintain that logic, as every `middleware` is a separate function with their own logic, that easy to debug and test.
+And `reducer`, that responsible for synchronously mutate the `state`.

+All this stuff to implement features, but makes the `state` highly maintainable and scalable.

 On the other hand, this overhead makes adding or editing a feature as a complex task.

+Score: 4

 #### State snapshot

 As we have a single application `Store` we can make a snapshot of the state in any time we want.

+<a id="s-s-redux"></a>
 Score: 5

 #### Debugging

+<a id="s-d-redux"></a>
-The business logic, that is separated into `actions`, `middlewares` and `reducers` make it easy to debug the application.
-Also, unidirectional data flow makes our changes predictable.
-Also, the central `Store` allows us to print the application `state` in any time.
+The business logic, that is separated into `actions`, `middlewares` and `reducers` makes it easy to debug the application.
+Also, unidirectional data flow makes our changes predictable and the central `Store` allows us to print the application `state` in any time.

 There are useful tools to debug, such us [redux_dev_tools](https://pub.dev/packages/redux_dev_tools).
 It allows you to travel back and forth throughout the `State` of your application.
 There is a wrapper of the package, made to work with flutter - [flutter_redux_dev_tools](https://pub.dev/packages/flutter_redux_dev_tools).